-One rear window panel measuring a maximum of 30 cm wide and 10 cm high shall be positioned at the top of the rear window, and positioned, left, or right, as indicated in the supplementary regulations.
-An adjacent area of 15 cm2 shall contain a fluorescent orange (PMS 804) 14 cm high competition number on a clear background.
+One rear window panel measuring a maximum of 30 cm wide and 10 cm high shall be positioned at the top of the rear window, and positioned left or right as indicated in the supplementary regulations.
+An adjacent area of 15 cm x 15 cm shall contain a fluorescent orange (PMS 804) 14 cm high competition number on a clear background.
 This number may be reflective and must be visible from the rear at eye level.